kevroletin/kevroletin.github.io/_drafts/how-terminal-works.md

 * xev: keycode 24 (keysym 0x6ca, Cyrillic_shorti)

 The reason why I am mentioning this here is because xterm modifies its input according to certain conventions before sending into tty(2).
+Hence converting keycodes from a keyboard into characters written into (2) happens in 3 steps which is not trivial.
+It is beneficial to be able to trace all these steps.

-There are two strategies we can use to figure out what xterm actually sends into tty:
+Let's figure out what xterm sends into tty.
+There are two strategies we can use to accomplish this task:

 * `strace`: trace system calls (most likely `write` and `read`, but there are also [aio](https://man7.org/linux/man-pages/man7/aio.7.html) API);